Protease used for malt improvement and improved at yeast growth.

 Protease (Brewzyme-PRO)

-Brewzyme-PRO is break down large proteins into smaller ones.
+Brewzyme-PRO breaks down large proteins into smaller ones.
 Because brewers are worried about the nitrogen content of their beer, this is significant in the brewing process.
 Beer-brewing yeasts need nitrogen as their main source of nutrition.

 Xylanase (Brewzyme-XYL)